tier2tickets/Knowledge-Base/content/integration/freshdesk.rst

 Advanced Integration Options
 ------------------------------

+The "auto_reg" flag allows users to be auto_registered by thier email address instead of added to an unregistered/catch all user.

 This is the list of variables that can be accessed when using the :ref:`Custom Rules <content/integration/advanced:Custom Rules>`.